 - Establishment of paternity

 - Establishment of support obligations (financial and medical child support)

 - Location of parents

 - Modification of support orders

 - Cooperation with other state IV-D agencies in the provision of these services.

 The Family Court of the State of Delaware has jurisdiction over all actions to establish paternity and to establish, modify, and enforce child support orders.
 The court determines the amount of child support using the Delaware Support Calculation (also known as the Melson Formula), taking into consideration both parties incomes and the needs of the children.
 Either or both parents may be ordered to provide medical support.
 The court may also order each parent to pay part of the out of pocket medical expenses of the child(ren).

 The Delaware Department of Justice has a Family Services Division, which includes the Child Support Unit.
-The Child Support Unit represents the State, through the Division of Child Support, in establishing, modifying, and enforcing child support orders processed by DCSE.
+The Child Support Unit represents the State, through the Division of Child Support, in establishing, modifying, and enforcing child support orders processed by DCSS.
 Additionally, the unit handles prosecution of criminal non-support cases.
-The Deputy Attorney General (DAG) assigned to the unit review, sign, and prosecute every DCSE generated petition filed through DCSE.
-Services provided to DCSE include appearances at judicial hearings and legal guidance on case processing.
+The Deputy Attorney General (DAG) assigned to the unit review, sign, and prosecute every DCSS generated petition filed through DCSS.
+Services provided to DCSS include appearances at judicial hearings and legal guidance on case processing.

 - Federal and State Tax Refund Offset

 - State Lottery Offset